 While the design of this email isn’t top-notch, the audacious copy deserves being featured here.
 It’s an email that reminds receivers about their great relationship with the company.

 On top of that, the company forgives the receivers for their inactivity.
 I like this approach; if I were the receiver, I would buy again from them.
 Do you agree with me?

 The Bottom Line

-I wish you good luck in your attempts to win back lost or inactive customers.
+I wish you good luck in your attempts to win back lost or inactive customers through reactivation marketing.
 If you have already run a similar campaign, please share your results with us!

 About the Author: